astein-iamovers/neone/README.md

    ```
-7) Try to access the ONE Record Server by http://{BASE_1R_HOST}:8080 using your favorite browser.
-Accessing http://{BASE_1R_HOST}:8080 in your browser should return an HTTP 401 error, indicating the server is running but requires authentication.
+7) Try to access the ONE Record Server by http://{BASE_1R_HOST}:8080 using your favorite browser (replace with your BASE_1R_HOST).
+You should get an HTTP 401 error, indicating the server is running but requires authentication.
 This confirms the NEONE server is correctly set up.
-   You should see a HTTP Error 401, because you did not authenticate yet.
-But this confirms that the ONE Record Server is up and running.

 # Overview of services